WOMEN-OWNED BUSINESS CERTIFIED

 Women Owned Small Business Certification

-Certifications were created because companies wanted to enhance their supplier diversity and knew there were thousands of women-, veteran-, LGBT- and minority-owned businesses in the U.S. doing great work, but didn’t have an easy way to reach them like they did the larger firms.
+Certifications were created because companies wanted to enhance their supplier diversity and knew there were thousands of women-, veteran-, LGBTQ- and minority-owned businesses in the U.S. doing great work, but didn’t have an easy way to reach them like they did the larger firms.

 The California Public Utilities Commission developed the Supplier Clearinghouse due to their requirement to have all investor-owned electric, gas, water and telecommunication utility companies with gross annual revenues in excess of $25 million to increase the use of women-, veteran- and minority-owned businesses.
 The Commission certifies and audits these businesses on behalf of the individual utility companies to provide them with a reliable database of certified firms, but does not guarantee a business will receive contracts.
 That of course is up to the business to actively search out contracts, demonstrate their capabilities and perform stellar work.
 While this certification is from a California regulating agency, many other states’ utilities accept the standard due to its stringent process.